 Under this program, you could have your loans forgiven after working for an eligible employer and making qualifying payments for 10 years.

-Tip: There are also several other law school loan forgiveness and assistance programs available that could help you get some or all of your loans forgiven.
+There are several other law school loan forgiveness and assistance programs available that could help you get some or all of your loans forgiven.

 2. Choose a repayment plan